lhoangphuong/python-web-scraping/README.md

 ## Description
 - Input a website url
-- See the a list of table in it
+- See the number of tables in the website
 - Choose to table to convert to csv + html
 - Display the table on browser